 - An air pressure pulse generator to relieve the build-up of pressure in the inner ear; or

 - Intratympanic injection with either gentamicin or dexamethasone to stop the signals being sent to the brain from the balance function of the inner ear.

-Professor Marcus Atlas and the team at Ear Science Surgery are also experts in the surgical management of ménière’s disease.
+Professor Marcus Atlas and our team are also experts in the surgical management of ménière’s disease.

 Ménière’s Disease, American Academy of Otolaryngology-Head and Neck Surgery Patient Information